lkendrickd/otel-clickhouse/README.md

 - **Trace Collection**: The OpenTelemetry Collector can be used to receive traces from multiple applications and export them to ClickHouse.

-- **Application Intergration**: Products like qryn, grafana, tempo can be integrated into the docker-compose file to visualize the traces.
+- **Application Integration**: Products like qryn, grafana, tempo can be integrated into the docker-compose file to visualize the traces.

+- **Full Observability Stack**: With qryn integrated, you get a complete observability solution with support for logs, metrics, and traces in a single platform.

 ## Components